EAexist/Detecting-Translated-Korean-Texts-Using-GRU/README.md

 This project is a classification model using GRU that differentiates machine-translated Korean texts from human-written Korean texts.

-You can check documentation about the projec [here](https://docs.google.com/presentation/d/1TbQGjW73aO1PJQSE5yjM2-KH1Y47PojmraJpy-2TowE/edit?usp=sharing).
+You can check documentation about the project [here](https://docs.google.com/presentation/d/1TbQGjW73aO1PJQSE5yjM2-KH1Y47PojmraJpy-2TowE/edit?usp=sharing).

 This is course project for CS376 Machine Learning.
 KAIST 2022 Spring.
 With Sihwan Kim, Jaewon Wi.